 Despite having a good fuel consumption rating already, there are still ways you can do in order to further improve the rating of the Toyota Wigo.
 Here are four tips you can do to save up on some fuel:

-4. Lastly, follow the Wigo’s preventive maintenance schedule.
-PMS includes filling up your Wigo with new motor oil.
+Preventive maintenance schedule (PMS) includes filling up your Wigo with new motor oil.
 This way, the mechanisms on your engine can work smoother and more efficiently that automatically results in a better rating for the fuel consumption of Toyota Wigo.

 As said earlier, the consumption rating of a vehicle will always be an important factor when buying a new car.
 If you are looking for an affordable that comes with a great fuel consumption rating, we suggest that you consider the new Toyota Wigo.